Projects in the City of Muncie

 Construction on Ball State’s campus.
 Photos by Isaach Watkins.
 Site Map provided by Ball State.

 Project: A comprehensive plan to renovate the Village near campus including a performing arts center for university events.
-Additionally, partnering with the university, Fairmount Properties will invest approximately $100 million to design and construct a hotel, mix of retailers and restaurants, innovation spaces for office and research use, and apartments and townhouses for the project.
+The City of Muncie has partnered with the university by providing $5,000,000.00 towards infrastructure ($2,000,000.00 coming from the MRC).
+Fairmount Properties is the developer.
+The total project cost is $195 million to design and construct a hotel, mix of retailers and restaurants, innovation spaces for office and research use, and apartments and townhouses.

 Timeline: Construction has begun